 Story Length: 7:20

 War time chaos often puts cultural heritage at risk with looting and pillaging of historic artifacts.
 This radio story tells of an unusual partnership between two groups: the military and archaeologists.
-They are working together to educate soldiers in order to help protect cultural heritage and artifacts in war zones in Iraq, and other nearby countries.
+They are working together to educate soldiers in order to help protect cultural heritage and artifacts in war zones in Iraq and other nearby countries.
 It’s a modern-day story of protecting artifacts in war zones and is tied to the many ancient artifacts that have been lost over the centuries.

-There have been many consequences of the political upheaval of the Arab Spring movement in Egypt.
+There have been many consequences of the political upheaval of the Arab Spring movement in Egypt in 2011.
 One of them is the severe drop in tourism as a result of the violence.
 This has hurt the country's camels and horses that used to carry tourists around ancient Egyptian sites.
 They are losing their jobs and going hungry.
 In this public radio story you hear from Egyptians who are struggling to make a living off tourism and are wondering when things will improve.

 America’s Founders borrowed from the ancient Roman Republic when they created the U.S. Government.
 The Senate, separation of powers, and checks and balances all came from the Romans.
 The Founders hoped that America would one day be as strong as the great Roman Republic had been.
 But every empire rises and then falls, and the author interviewed in this audio story says that Americans today can learn a lot about where the United States may be heading by studying the fall of Rome.

-Archeologists have long explored the ruins of the middle east to learn more about the cultures that once existed there.
+Archaeologists have long explored the ruins of the middle east to learn more about the cultures that once existed there.
 This story follows archaeologists into ancient burial sites in Israel to study graffiti written on walls and tombs thousands of years ago.
 The tomb, Beit She'arim dates back to the first century B.C.
 It is the largest burial ground from the Roman and early Byzantine periods in the region.
 The next place they find graffiti is in a cave in the Judean foothills, where they find an inscription in Greek.
 Listen to learn more about these ancient writings and what they reveal about the ancient world.